 Homes are evacuated, businesses are closed and those affected are left struggling to cope with the losses suffered when they return to face the wreckage left in a flood’s wake.

-Although we all know that electrics and water don’t mix, it isn’t always the first thing that comes to mind when flood waters rise.
+Although we all know that electricity and water don’t mix, it isn’t always the first thing that comes to mind when flood waters rise.

 Here is our advice: